 „Über diesen Titel“ kann sich auf eine andere Ausgabe dieses Titels beziehen.

 Paperback.
-Zustand: Fair.
+Zustand: Good.
 No Jacket.
-Readable copy.
-Pages may have considerable notes/highlighting. ~ ThriftBooks: Read More, Spend Less 0.7.
-Bestandsnummer des Verkäufers G0387904336I5N00
+Pages can have notes/highlighting.
+Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
+Bestandsnummer des Verkäufers G0387904336I3N00

 Anbieter: WorldofBooks, Goring-By-Sea, WS, Vereinigtes Königreich